- In General informations

-Booking your tickets online means you’ll skip the queues and be able to go straight in at your chosen entrance time.
+Booking your Galleria Borghese tickets online means you’ll skip the queues and be able to go straight in at your chosen entrance time.

 Child tickets (for anyone under 18) are technically free, but you’ll still need to pay a 5 euro reservation fee.
-Children under 4 years old can visit the gallery completely free of charge, and you don’t need to reserve a ticket for them.
+Children under 4 years old can visit the Borghese Gallery completely free of charge, and you don’t need to reserve a ticket for them.

-Visiting the Borghese Gallery as part of a tour can be a good way to learn all about the gallery’s history and the masterpieces it houses.
+Visiting the Galleria Borghese as part of a tour can be a good way to learn all about the gallery’s history and the masterpieces it houses.

-You could also combine a Borghese Gallery tour with a Segway tour of the gardens.
+You could also combine a Galleria Borghese tour with a Segway tour of the gardens.
 These tours are good fun and can be less tiring than walking around the gardens.
-Book your tour now!

-Things to know before visiting the Borghese Gallery
+Things to Know Before You Visit the Borghese Gallery

 The Borghese Gallery is an important and popular tourist site, so you’ll need to go through security checks before entering the gallery.

 At the gallery entrance they’ll check your bags for any unsafe items.
 You’ll also need to deposit your bags (including any cameras or umbrellas) in the cloakroom.